Highlight

 Highlight with unified search

-When using unified search, HTML encoding is enabled by default for the Title and Excerpt fields.
-The text is encoded before the HTML tags that surround highlighted content are added.
-You can disable default HTML encoding, see Unified Search.
+fields.
+It encodes the text before adding the HTML tags that surround highlighted content.
+You can turn off default HTML encoding; see Unified Search.